G-Core/product-documentation/documentation/waap/ddos-protection.md

 ## When DDoS mode is activated

-DDoS mode is activated if any of the following conditions is met.
+DDoS mode is activated if any of the following conditions are met.

 <table>
 <thead>